 - Good value.
 No one wants to pay huge amounts of money for subpar food or tiny portions.
 A great restaurant knows that their prices should reflect the quality of their food.

 - Friendly staff.
-Whether you’ve never had Korean food before, are looking to branch out from your regular choice, or you have some general questions about the menu, you want to feel comfortable with approaching the staff.
+Never had Korean food before?
+Looking to branch out from your regular choice?
+Or just have some general questions about the menu?
+You want to feel comfortable with approaching the staff.
 Great restaurants are staffed by friendly and helpful waiters who are there to make sure you have the best dining experience possible.